kryczkal/Matlab-Numerical-Recipes/README.md

 ## About the Author

 My strong background in mathematics spans across linear algebra, mathematical analysis, statistics, discrete math, graph theory, and more.
-These implementations serve as a snapshot of my extensive knowledge in numerical methods and mathematical disciplines.
-They are a testament to my dedication to understanding the underlying principles and applications of numerical analysis in solving complex mathematical problems.
+These implementations serve as a snapshot of my extensive knowledge in numerical methods, combining mathematical expertise with code.

-I possess a strong foundation in numerous fields of mathematics, including but not limited to:

-- Statistics
-- Discrete Mathematics
-- Mathematical Analysis
-- Linear Algebra
-- Graph Theory

-These implementations are just a snapshot of my capabilities.
-Beyond these practical examples, my expertise extends into a deeper understanding of numerical methods and their underlying mathematical principles.